Reported in New York Official Reports at Great Health Care Chiropractic, P.C. v State Farm Mut. Auto. Ins. Co. (2020 NY Slip Op 50735(U))

 21st Century Insurance Company, Respondent.

 The Rybak Firm, PLLC (Damin J. Toell and Karina Barska of counsel), for appellant.
-Law Offices of Buratti, Rothenberg & Burns (Argyria A.N.
-Kehagias of counsel), for respondent.
+Law Offices of Buratti, Rothenberg & Burns (Bryan M. Rothenberg and Argyria A.N.
+Keltagias of counsel), for respondent.

-Appeal from an order of the Civil Court of the City of New York, Kings County (Robin S. Garson, J.), entered November 30, 2016.
-The order granted the branches of a motion by defendant seeking (1) to vacate a judgment of that court entered October 6, 2011 pursuant to an August 11, 2011 order of that court (Johnny Lee Baynes, J.) granting plaintiff’s unopposed motion for summary judgment; (2) to, in effect, vacate the August 11, 2011 order; and (3) to dismiss the complaint.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Richard J. Montelione, J.), entered June 29, 2018.
+The order granted defendant’s motion (1) to vacate an order of that court (Michael Gerstein, J.) entered November 29, 2017 granting plaintiff’s unopposed motion for the entry of a judgment based on defendant’s alleged failure to answer the complaint, (2) to, in effect, vacate the judgment entered March 1, 2018 pursuant to the November 29, 2017 order, and (3) upon such vacatur, to grant defendant summary judgment dismissing the complaint.

 ENTER: